jakeinrock/Optimization-of-kuberenetes-resources/README.md

 # Optimization of Kubernetes resources for movie files processing

-Project was prepared for Large Scale Computing classes ond AGH University of Science and Technology.
+Project was prepared for Large Scale Computing classes on AGH University of Science and Technology.

 ## Introduction
 In this project a simple REST API application created with microservices architecture was proposed.
 It provides the ability for users to convert a video file into mp3 file.
 Services are contenerized with use of